nimbus8/repss/README.md

   bulk of my efforted concentration to outlandish domain specific implementations with (obviously) very little general appeal, such as this one.
   *It's either this or rap.
   I'm serious, even my swaggers got a middle finger, and it writes backwards; saving me the trouble of carrying mirrors with me wherever I go!
-If you've read this far, you should have already guessed this; there are no wrong answers here, except for the ones I've written down.
+If you've read this far, you should have already guessed this (you should already know); there are no wrong answers here, except for the ones I've written down.
 And for those paragraphe hoppers, you already know what I'm talkin' about, dont you!?
 Don't think I didn't notice.*

   1)